sam-mccarthy/devcontainer/README.md

 # devcontainer
-A multi-purpose development container for Docker.
+A multi-purpose development container for Docker with SSH built-in.

 Currently intended to support Go, Rust, Python, C/C++, and C#/.NET Uses Ubuntu as a base and installs all necessary packages.